Living in Richmond 2026: Complete Guide to Life, Cost & Real Estate

 - Pros:

-- Convenient access to Vancouver and the airport.
+- Proximity to Vancouver and the airport

 - Cons:

-- Limited availability of townhouses in the housing market.
+- Limited availability of townhouses

 Looking for a Home in Richmond?